kurianbenoy/Indic-Subtitler/README.md

 1. Use Silero VAD to chunk audio and use start time/end time of each chunks

-We run VAD first through the entire audio to figure out the VAD chunks start and end time, which is storee into an array.
+We run VAD first through the entire audio to figure out the VAD chunks start and end time, which is stored into an array.
 Then we loop through all these chunks and run seamlessM4T model on each of them.

 **Issues with this approach:**